NWChemEx/TAMM/dox/TensorConstruction.md

 // columns on tis2_3 from 3
 Tensor T_6{tis_6, tis2_3};
 ```
-- **In general, split cannot be post-facto.
-They need to be specified during construction.
-Or we end up with a new index space.**

 > 7. matrix from 3 whose columns are split into two subspaces of lengths 12 and 8